|

 investment.
 Business valuations allow you to determine how much stock

+to sell for the money you are raising.
 This is extremely important when you are trying to

 raise money for a business that will be a candidate for a merger/acquisition,